Romariin/BanditBot-Qbox/README.md

 TOKEN=changeme

 # This is the ID of the role that can use the bots commands that could be harmful or contain sensitive information to users.
-STAFF_ROLE_ID=TOKEN=changeme

-# This is the ID of the role that can use the bots commands that could be harmful or contain sensitive information to users.
 STAFF_ROLE_ID=changeme

 # This is the ID of the role that will get pinged when a new ticket is created.
 If not set, it will default to the STAFF_ROLE_ID